Garland Resort in Lewiston: The classic northern Michigan golf retreat

 None of the four courses are back-breakers by any means, which is another reason why Garland is a favorite for corporate retreats, which feature many players who haven't played since, well, their last retreat.
 However, enough difficult shots exist for the better player to keep things interesting.

-The Swampfire course has water everywhere and the par 4s on the Monarch's backside are all more than 420 yards from the back tees.
+Garland Resort's Swampfire Course has water everywhere and the par 4s on the Monarch's backside are all more than 420 yards from the back tees.

 Swampfire resembles a heavily wooded Myrtle Beach or Florida course over a northern Michigan course.
 Water comes into play on 16 holes and the land is flat.
 Reflections, at just 6,400 yards, is the easiest of the four courses.